+The fishing report that we do weekly is simply a snap shot in time of what went on over the weekend.
 We suggest you call one of our members listed at the end of the report, to see what is happening the day you are venturing up here.
 That way you’ll be assured of a great trip!

 *Please remember that the fishing conditions on the Missouri River change constantly and this report is simply a guideline – a snapshot in time.*